HishamEldardiry/PowNet_Documentation/docs/source/pages/architecture.rst

 .. confval:: MODEL_NAME

-    define region of interest and year of simulation.
+    Define region of interest and year of simulation.

     :type: string
     :default: ``cambodia_2016``